 IS 556 Agile Enterprise Project Management

-This course covers how an enterprise coordinates and effectively manages all its IT projects and programs through program management (PgM) and the IT program management office (PMO).
-Students will learn the role of the IT program management office in establishing and maintaining the project and program infrastructure and in helping organizations achieve their strategic objectives.
-Students will also examine the role of program management in coordinating the delivery of expected program benefits, in managing stakeholder expectations, and in establishing agile program governance so business benefits are realized.
+This course covers how an enterprise coordinates and effectively manages all its IT projects and programs through program management (PgM) and the project management office (PMO) in meeting the enterprise business goals.
+Students will learn the role of the PMO in establishing and maintaining the project and program infrastructure and in assisting project managers, program managers, and the executive steering committee.
+Students will analyze the role of enterprise business goals in coordinating the delivery of expected program and project benefits, in managing stakeholder expectations, and in establishing the agile PMO governance.

-All texts and readings will be available through the DePaul Library's electronic collections.
-The text titles and ISBNs will be published in the Syllabus that will be available in D2L by the start of the Winter quarter on January 4, 2021.
+All readings will be freely available through the DePaul Library's electronic collections, the internet, or the D2L course site.
+Additional information will be provided in the Syllabus that will be available in D2L by the start of the course on January 5, 2023.